Do you need free insolvency advice?

 Business Debtline was set up by the Money Advice Trust, which was founded in 1991 with governmental support.
 Employing almost 200 staff, the Trust has founded Business Debtline, as well as the National Debtline and the Wiseradviser training program.

-Launched in 1992, Business Debtline was launched originally in the Birmingham area but has expanded to cover the entire UK, with a focus on micro businesses.
+Launched in 1992, Business Debtline was launched originally in the Birmingham area but has expanded to cover the entire UK, with a focus on debt advice for micro businesses.

 What About Free Advice from Licensed Insolvency Practitioners?